arufl/octoprint-webcamstreamer/README.md

 - "Webcam Frame Rate" default is 5 frames per second which is appropriate for the Raspberry Pi webcam.

-- "Docker Image" default is `adilinden/rpi-ffmpeg:latest`.
-This value needs to match the docker image installed in the setup steps.

-- "Docker Container" default is `WebStreamer`.
-This value is rather arbitrary but the default makes sense (to me).

 - "FFmpeg Command" allows for customization of the `ffmpeg` command line.
 Variable substitution is performed to insert setup values into the `ffmpeg` command line.